dartist/jaded/README.md

 jaded
 =====

-Port of the excellent [Jade view engine](https://github.com/visionmedia/jade/) in Dart.
+Port of the excellent [Pug, formerly Jade view engine](https://github.com/pugjs/pug#rename-from-jade) in Dart.

 Now feature complete with the original jade view engine, begin by taking the comprehensive tour on [learnjade.com](http://www.learnjade.com/) and refer to jade's